 11. Create an atmosphere that’s comfortable

-The key to a successful exit interview is to ensure all the required conditions for an open, honest conversation.
+The way to making exit interview count is to ensure all the required conditions for an open, honest conversation.

-That way, you will create an atmosphere in which employees who are leaving will feel comfortable and safe.
+That way, you will create an atmosphere in which employees who are leaving the organization will feel comfortable and safe.

 12. Explain the purpose of exit interviews